Article

 What should you do next?

-For those who haven't previously received an HMRC nudge letter, our advice remains constant.
-HMRC has confirmed that it didn't issue nudge letters to every business it suspected of using ESS tools.
-So if you haven’t previously heard from HMRC, it doesn't mean that you've slipped under the radar.
-Arguably, it is those traders who haven’t previously heard from HMRC who stand to gain the most by coming forward voluntarily.
-Any businesses approaching HMRC to make an unprompted, voluntary disclosure to HMRC will have the ability to secure a reduced overall settlement.
+If you haven't received an HMRC nudge letter, but have used ESS tools, it’s still important to act.
+HMRC has confirmed that it didn't issue nudge letters to every business where it has suspicions, so it doesn't mean that you've slipped under the radar.
+Arguably, it’s those traders who haven’t already heard from HMRC who stand to gain the most by coming forward voluntarily.
+Any business making an unprompted, voluntary disclosure will have the ability to secure a reduced overall settlement.

-Regardless, if you're in any doubt whatsoever as to the accuracy of your tax affairs and whether you may be implicated by the data HMRC holds, we strongly recommend that you seek professional advice.
+If you're in any doubt whatsoever as to the accuracy of your tax affairs and whether you may be implicated by the data HMRC holds, we strongly recommend that you seek professional advice.
 HMRC offers myriad disclosure facilities, all with their own nuances and requirements.
-Tax dispute professionals deal exclusively with HMRC investigations and disclosures, and will ensure you regularise your tax affairs in the right way, without exposing you to unnecessary tax, interest or penalties.
+Tax dispute professionals deal exclusively with HMRC investigations and disclosures, and will ensure you regularise your tax affairs in the right way, without exposing you to unnecessary tax, interest, or penalties.

 How we can help

-For further insight and guidance, get in touch with David Brindley or David Francis
+For further insight and guidance, get in touch with David Francis.